techiemum/T1A3/development-log.md

 - currently there are error and app is not working after displaying the recipie
 - final stock list can be now save a text file
 - added new gem ttyt box and created frame for headings to show it as a different reading element
-- created begin and rescue element and aaded to days feature
+-  begin and rescue element and aaded to days feature as error handling